Skip to content

 What People Often Overlook

 Depreciation is one of the most commonly missed costs.
 A new car can lose 15–35% of its value in the first year alone.
 Many people find this surprises them more than any other figure.
-It is worth considering too that parking costs — whether a monthly permit, daily charges, or a dedicated space — quietly add up over twelve months.
+It is worth noting too that parking costs — whether a monthly permit, daily charges, or a dedicated space — quietly add up over twelve months.
 Even a modest daily parking fee can translate into a significant annual expense.
 Small numbers have a habit of becoming large ones.

 Making a Meaningful Comparison